Nattokinase

 Long-COVID / Spike Protein Research (Emerging)

 Recent in vitro research suggests nattokinase may degrade SARS-CoV-2 spike protein.
 Generated significant interest in long-COVID and post-vaccine spike protein clearance.
-CRITICAL CAVEAT: in vitro evidence; human clinical translation not established; do NOT use as substitute for evidence-based COVID treatments.
+Critical caveat: in vitro evidence; human clinical translation not established; do not use as substitute for evidence-based COVID treatments.

 Mechanism of action